You can open PDFs on a web page either within your web browser or in Acrobat or Reader. Find instructions specific to each browser below.

 Each browser has its own settings to control how PDFs open from a web page.
-Acrobat XI and Adobe Reader XI do not include a preference setting to open web-based PDFs.
+Acrobat and Acrobat Reader do not include a preference setting to open web-based PDFs.
 To change the display behavior, follow the instructions below for your browser, or see the browser documentation on how to control plug-ins or add-ons.

 Click the Enable or Disable button (it toggles depending on the status of the selected add-on):

-Enable sets plugin to open PDFs in the browser.
+Enable sets the Adobe PDF Reader add-on to open PDFs in the browser.

-Disable turns off the plugin so it does not open PDFs in the browser.
+Disable turns off the add-on so it does not open PDFs in the browser.

-Chrome and Acrobat are no longer compatible.
-Acrobat/Reader plug-in for Google Chrome is based on the Netscape Plug-In API (NPAPI) technology.
-Google announced that in April 2015 NPAPI plug-in support will be disabled by default in the Google Chrome web browser with an override capability for advanced users.
-In September 2015, NPAPI support in the Google Chrome web browser will be removed entirely.
+The Acrobat/Reader plug-in for Google Chrome is based on the Netscape Plug-In API (NPAPI) technology.
+Google announced that in April 2015 NPAPI plug-in support would be disabled by default in the Google Chrome web browser, with an override capability for advanced users.
+In September 2015, NPAPI support in the Google Chrome web browser was removed entirely.

 For more information, see Change in support for Acrobat and Reader plug-ins in modern web browsers.